- Prayer and Worship

 Each year, an estimated 17,000 vulnerable men, women and children are trafficked across our borders and then forced into slavery.
 Many are fleeing terrible situations in their home countries, and come to the United States to find a better life.
 Unfortunately, the nightmare often begins when they reach our shores.

 Help us in our fight against human trafficking by making a contribution.
-If in New York, Florida, or the District of Columbia, donate online.
+Please submit this form for the Catholic Fund Against Human Trafficking.

 By accepting this message, you will be leaving the website of the